Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Preliminaries

-Selective Methods try to selectively fine-tune a portion of a model and these methods have been explored in various studies.
+\textbf{Selective Methods.} Selective Methods try to selectively fine-tune a portion of a model and these methods have been explored in various studies.
 For example, \citeauthor{zaken2021bitfit,cai2020tinytl} focused on the model's bias terms, finding that fine-tuning these terms alone could rival the results of fine-tuning the entire model.
 However, the effectiveness of this approach diminishes with larger datasets, as shown in further analysis by \citeauthor{zaken2021bitfit}.
-Beyond static parameter adjustments, there has been an exploration into dynamically modifying parts of the model.
-For instance, FreezeOut, introduced by \citeauthor{brock2017freezeout}, suggests a gradual freezing of layers, effectively removing early layers from the backward pass to quicken training.
-This concept was later applied to language models, with AutoFreeze \cite{liu2021autofreeze} confirming its viability.
-Nevertheless, these techniques still demand considerable computational resources and tend to yield less optimal final outcomes.
+Beyond static parameter adjustments, there has been an exploration into dynamically modifying parts of the model \citep{brock2017freezeout}.
+This concept was later applied to language models, with AutoFreeze \citep{liu2021autofreeze} confirming its viability.